Converting 5.6 kg to mg: A full breakdown

 5.6 kg * (1000 g / 1 kg) * (1000 mg / 1 g) = 5,600,000 mg

 Notice how the "kg" and "g" units cancel out, leaving only "mg" as the final unit.
-This ensures the correctness of our calculation.
+On top of that, this ensures the correctness of our calculation.
 This methodical approach minimizes errors, especially when dealing with more complex conversions involving multiple units.

 Practical Applications: Where This Conversion is Useful